syntheticlol/Discord-RAT/README.md

 4. Go to the OAuth section, select the bot and administrator permissions, scroll down, and copy the generated link.
 5. Go back to the bot settings, reset the token, and copy it.
 6. Update the necessary configuration files with your bot token.
-7.Run the Zenny Discord RAT script using Python 3.x.
+7. Run the Zenny Discord RAT script using Python 3.x.

 ## 📄 License